 The County has historically relied upon a combination of tipping fees and allocation from the County's general operating budget to fund solid waste system capital and operating expenses.
 Since March 1998, when the County ceased taking waste from commercial haulers except for C&D waste, tipping fee revenue was greatly reduced.
 The annual tipping fees collected since Fiscal Year (FY) 1990 are shown on the Tipping Fee Summary below and were expected to continue to significantly decline.
-Effective July 1, 2004, the residential flat fee for customers was increased from \$5.00 to \$10.00 per standard pickup truck load and the oversize/bulk rate was increased from \$35.00/ton to \$52.00/ton, and then up to \$65/ton on July 1, 2006 (still current).
+Effective July 1, 2004, the residential flat fee for customers was increased from \$5.00 to \$10.00 per standard pickup truck load and the oversize/bulk rate was increased from \$35.00/ton to \$52.00/ton, and then up to \$65/ton on July 1, 2006 (still currently).
 However, a discounted "Green Waste" fee of \$40/ton went into effect July, 2012, for oversize yard waste loads.
 These increases are an attempt to generate additional revenue to offset the increasing costs of transfer and disposal.
-The County has relied on a subsidy from the general operating budget to fund solid waste and recycling expenses which is also supported by an environmental and solid waste service fee.
+The County continues to rely on a subsidy from the general operating budget to fund solid waste and recycling expenses which is also supported by an environmental and solid waste service fee.
 The County maintains a MDE permit to construct a new transfer station under their current contingency plan.
 Tip fees from the commercial sector should offset the operating costs and would be utilized to reduce deficit/bond financing.

 On May 15, 2007 the Commissioners of St. Mary's County, Maryland approved Ordinance 2007-04 which enacted the Environmental and Solid Waste Service Fee ("Fee") for the purpose to fund environmental and solid waste and recycling programs.
 The new funding mechanism includes the establishment of an environmental and landfill service fee, procedures for setting and modifying the fee, payment and collection and establishment of an appeal process.
 The fee is used to fund staffing, administration, capital outlay, equipment replacement, debt service, operations, maintenance, capital projects and other direct and indirect costs associated with the solid waste and recycling programs.
 The fee is evaluated each fiscal year and adjusted accordingly based on the current and planned fiscal obligations.
-In FY 2016, the Equity Fund balance in the Enterprise Fund was utilized to remove the \$1M General Fund subsidy and to avoid increasing the Environmental Fee.

 Also, the County incurred substantial closure and capping costs for the St. Andrews Landfill, which includes post-closure maintenance and monitoring, which under the current system, will have to be funded from a combination of low interest loans from the Maryland Water Quality Revolving Loan Fund (MWQRLF) and the general operating budget.
 In order to remove solid waste system costs from the operating budget, the County would need to implement other funding mechanisms, such as an assessment or user fee directly to waste generators.
 A form of assessment is applied in neighboring Calvert and Charles Counties, as well as several other Maryland counties, to help fund solid waste system costs, and many counties in Maryland and throughout the nation have structured their solid waste systems as an enterprise fund.

 4.1.3 Lack of Curbside Waste and Recycling Collection